flashdesignory/javascript/README.md

 # Javascript Collection

+## algorithms
+Collection of some useful algorithms

+## datastructures
+Collection of some useful data structures

+## functional
+Collection of functional programming examples

+## patterns
+Collection of random stuff

+## temp
+Collection of "I don't know where to put it"

 ## Utils
 Collection of some useful scripts

-## datastructures
-Collection of some useful data structures

-## algorithms
-Collection of some useful algorithms